Guide: docker compose

 updatecli diff --config updatecli.1.yaml

-Updatecli will query the maven repository 'releases' located on repo.jenkins-ci.org, to have the latest version.
+Updatecli queries the maven repository 'releases' located on repo.jenkins-ci.org, to determine the latest version.
 If it finds one, then we add to the value retrieved, the prefix jenkins/jenkins: and the suffix -jdk11 as we are looking specifically for the java 11 version.
-We validate that docker image effectively exist on DockerHub and then we test if the value in the file 'docker-compose.yaml' for the key services.jenkins.image is correct otherwise we bump it.
+We validate that the docker image exists on DockerHub and then we test that the value in the file 'docker-compose.yaml' for the key services.jenkins.image is correct.
+If not then we bump it.

-If we are good with the changes then we apply them by using apply instead of diff.
+If happy with the changes then we apply them by using apply instead of diff.

 updatecli apply --config ./updatecli.1.yaml